wanghaisheng/responsive-landing-page-starter/content/blog/en/using-jwt-for-authentication-in-a-golang-application-dr.md

 }
 ```

 The `ExtractTokenMetadata`  function returns an `AccessDetails` (which is a struct).
-This struct contains the metadata (`access_uuid` and `user_id`)  that we will need to make a lookup in **redis**.
+This struct contains the metadata (`access_uuid` and `user_id`)  that we will need to make a lookup in Redis.
 If there is any reason we could not get the metadata from this token, the request is halted with an error message.

 The `AccessDetails` struct mentioned above looks like this: